meelgroup/shakuni/README.md

-Shakuni snake oil detector for model counting and uniform sampling
+Shakuni counting and sampling tester
 ===========================================

 Example use: